villhei/elixirtut/elixir_web/app/chapters/10_processes.md

 iex(1)>
 ```

 The `spawn_link/1` can be used exactly like the `spawn/1` function, but the difference is, that it makes the parent process die in case of the child dying.
-It is kind of scary to see the `iex` process crashing at the same time - but it's comforting to know that in a real-life scenario our application would basically just restart and continue normal operation.
+It is kind of scary to see the `iex` process crashing at the same time - but it's comforting to know that in a real-life scenario our application could basically just restart very fast and continue normal operation.

 We don't really have to worry about these linked processes crashing our application all the time.
-Elixir and Erlang feature a special type of process called the (process) supervisor for this purpose.
+Elixir and Erlang feature a special type of process called the (process) [Supervisor](https://hexdocs.pm/elixir/Supervisor.html) for this purpose.
 We will discuss supervisors in a bit more detail in the next chapter.

 ## Registering a process

-Registering a process is basically giving a process a well-known name within an application.
+Registering a process is basically giving a process a unique globally referencable name within an application.
 The name allows the process to be accessed by other processes by calling it's name.
 This is a useful property in cases such as implementing application-wide services.
 The name is represented by an `:atom` value.

 ```elixir
 defmodule Ponger do